-Waiting lists are held for the reception intake year and will be held all year.
+Waiting lists are held for the reception intake year and will be held until the end of the Summer term (excluding the Summer holidays).
 Applications are reranked each time a new application is received.
 Children offered a place in our school who were born between 1 September and 31 August of the appropriate admission year, have the option to start full-time school from the beginning of the autumn term.